 Thailand is probably the number one destination for digital nomads.
-Whether in Bangkok, Chiang Mai, Phuket, Koh Lanta or Koh Phangan, dozens and dozens of Western youth decide to settle in the country.
+Whether in Bangkok, Chiang Mai, Phuket, Koh Lanta or Koh Phangan, dozens and dozens of Western youth decide to grab some Thailand travel tips and settle in the country.
 Why?
 Good internet and telecom infrastructures, a warm and welcoming people, a vibrant local culture, beautiful beaches and, of course, a cost of living well below average!

 2. Nomad Life Destination: Vietnam

 The communist country of Uncle Ho (Chi Minh, former president and prime minister) is very different from its neighbour, Thailand.
 Freedom of the press is non-existent and the country is a little less safe for foreigners.